aws/aws-nitro-enclaves-image-format/eif_build/README.md

             Specify output file path

         --private-key <private-key>
-            Specify the path to the private-key
+            Specify KMS key ARN, or the path to the local private key file

-        --kms-key-id <ID>
-            Specify ARN of a KMS key

-        --kms-key-region <REGION>
-            Region where the KMS key resides

         --ramdisk <FILE>
             Sets path to a ramdisk file representing a cpio.gz archive